klippa-app/nativescript-http/README.md

 * Ability to set a global user agent
 * Ability to control cookies
 * Ability to control background image parsing

-## Warning
-The iOS implementation is not complete yet, it misses the multipart form data functionality.
-The Android implementation is finished.

 ## Installation